ChenCookie/MICRON/README.md

 conda install numpy scipy scikit-image scikit-learn cudatoolkit cudnn pip install tensorflow-gpu
 ```
+The specific version of package can see in requirements.txt file.

 To use the learning rate range test or cyclic learning rates, install the following repository: https://github.com/psklight/keras_one_cycle_clr.
 Set up the submodule using the steps below:
 ```